Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

         - Adoption request page, enabling potential adopters to apply for the adoption of a specifically selected cat, from the Our Cats page;
         - Find Us page, enabling potential adopters, collaborators, and the general public who may have information about cats needing rescue to make contact with fLoC.

-- Release 2: future specifications intended for release within 6 - 8 weeks from website launch
+- Release 2: future specifications intended for release following website launch
     - For the next release, the following pages should be added:
         - Rescue success stories, making provision for messages and photographs to be submitted to fLoC and published by fLoC following administrator approval to motivate potential adoptees or persons needing to surrender their cat to contact fLoC;